ec-jrc/cbm/docs/dev_contributing.md

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
-Please read the [tutorial on writing new CbM functions](https://jrc-cbm.readthedocs.io/en/latest/dev_developing.html) if you want to contribute a brand new feature.
+Read the [tutorial on writing new CbM functions](https://jrc-cbm.readthedocs.io/en/latest/dev_developing.html) if you want to contribute a brand new feature.

 If you are new to Git, GitHub, or contributing to an open-source project, you